meooow25/seqn/bench/README.md

   (Seq, MSeq, RRBVector).
 * Most benchmarks force some result to WHNF.
 A suffix of `nf` indiciates that the result is a sequence and it is forced to NF.
-The reason for this is to provide some comparison against the lazy structures in case forcing to WHNF does little work for the lazy structures.
+The reason for this is to provide some comparison against the lazy structures for which forcing to WHNF does not finish the work of the operation.
+When comparing such benchmarks, it would be most accurate to do so after subtracting the value of the `rnf` benchmark.

 ### Sequences